 If ye then, being evil, know how to give good gifts unto your children: how much more shall your heavenly Father give the Holy Spirit to them that ask him?

 - We must learn to ask.
 We must learn to pray.

 - The seed must be sown in the field.
 The leaven must be placed in the flour.
 There must be intentional action.

 - There must be intentional time spent in the word of God and intentional time spent in praying.

 - A person does not change miraculously by accident.
 True change comes from spending time with Jesus and allowing the Holy Spirit to work upon our hearts and characters.

-Let us make intentional decisions today regarding our relationship with Jesus.
-To allow that mustard seed and leaven to be placed in our hearts.
+We must make intentional decisions today regarding our relationship with Jesus.
+And we will only do that if we wake up to our spiritual bankruptcy.
+Then, and only then we will allow that mustard seed and leaven to be placed in our hearts.
 God will surely work if we allow Him to.
 More than just saying yes, let us make a commitment to spend more time this coming week in reading and studying the word of God and praying to our heavenly Father.